charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ####Interaction techniques
 	TODO REF IN KEIM :  interactive mapping [16], [11], projection [8], [11], filtering [7], [20], [24], zooming [13], [9], and interactive linking and brushing [60], [63].Interaction techniques have also been developped to further improve these visualizations (e.g., [17], [10], [3])
-	3 goals : focusing on individual view, searching for linearity, clusters, posing queries, making comparisons.  [@Buja] Dynamic features of interest include :
+	3 goals : focusing on individual view, searching for linearity, clusters, posing queries, making comparisons.  [@Buja] A few interactive features of interest include :

 -	**Scaling** which is simply zooming in and out but is powerful in the sense that it allows the user to both global view of the whole dataset and precise details on smaller fluctuations, therefore removing the need for a distorded view.
 Some scaling options also combine distortion techniques (see RENVOI TODO) to both zoom in and keep the background context in the surroundings.-	**Identification** (also called pointing) allows access to detailed information of a subset of the graph by clicking on it.-	**Generalized selection** extracts every point that is similar to the user’s selection for an overview of subsets.-	**Brushing** consists in selecting a subset of data, that is then highlighted.
 Also, brushing can be used to remove unwanted data, when a specific threshold is required [@Kollat_Video].
 Brushing can be done with a slider, or with direct selection on the plot.
 -      In a context where the displays consists in several views (different plots), **linking** adds value to brushing, it is the dynamic update of the other graphs displayed, to higlight the corresponding  «brushed» selection.
 (TODO have an example?).